ArcFramework/framework/README.md

 Arc Framework aims to improve the workflow of developing WordPress plugins to a level closer to that to which developers working in modern frameworks such as Laravel, or Symfony, have become accustomed.
-Arc aims to encourage high quality, readable testable and maintainable object orientated code in plugins.
+Arc aims to encourage high quality, readable testable, and maintainable object orientated code in plugins.

 Arc makes use of some of the powerful core components from other frameworks to help make this happen.